pulumi/docs/pulumi-hugo/themes/default/content/docs/using-pulumi/automation-api/_index.md

 - /docs/guides/automation-api/
 ---

 The Pulumi Automation API is a programmatic interface for running Pulumi programs without the Pulumi CLI.
 Conceptually, this can be thought of as encapsulating the functionality of the CLI (`pulumi up`, `pulumi preview`, `pulumi destroy`, `pulumi stack init`, etc.) but with more flexibility.
-It is a strongly typed and safe way to use Pulumi in embedded contexts such as web servers without having to shell out to a CLI.
+It is a strongly typed and safe way to use Pulumi in embedded contexts such as web servers, without requiring invoking the CLI from a shell process.

 ![automation-api](automation-api.png)